XpiritBV/CodeToCloud-Workshop/Challenges/Module1-ImprovingDeveloperFlow/Step-By-Step/DEVWF-T003-SBS.md

 If you rather watch a video with step by step instructions, you can do that here [![Step by Step Video](https://img.youtube.com/vi/dHYOyyfUhNQ/0.jpg)](https://www.youtube.com/watch?v=dHYOyyfUhNQ)

-In this task, you will create 3 Dockerfiles that will be used to build and run the WEB, API and INIT application as a containerized application.
+In this task, you will create 3 Docker files that will be used to build and run the WEB, API and INIT application as a containerized application.

 1. From your GitHub repository open your Codespace